-- Make use of the CETAF "Use of Biological Material" document to cover possible uses of material.
+- ✓ Make use of the CETAF "Use of Biological Material" document to cover possible uses of material.
 If possible make this part of the PIC.
-Recall that the Providing Country can delete any uses to which they do not agree. - ✓ If the Use of Biological Material document is not accepted, or there is a need to specify particular uses: - Be clear for what purposes the accessed biological material will be or could be used and how genetic resources will be or could be utilised (within current technical understanding including possible internal future uses of colleagues, based on the scientific scope of your institution79). - Include as far as foreseeable and possible any potential future uses (e.g. Genome Sequencing) beyond current research interests. - Consider any external sequencing, external DNA analysis (especially NextGen Sequencing / Genomic Sequencing), sharing of raw data (e.g. cloud based DNA analysis), sharing of analysis results with external colleagues or third parties (contracted sequencing), publication of DNA sequence information and other information resulting from your utilisation of GR (e.g. Traditional Knowledge on the use of specific GR accessed). - Be clear if GR resources are exclusively accessed for non-commercial purpose or if later commercial requests (of Third Parties) need to be included in the agreement; if commercial aspects are to be included, delivery of benefits resulting from this (Third Party) commercialisation should be set out. - Establish understanding of ownership of GR that are to be accessed; PIC and MAT should allow legal acquisition of accessed biological material (some countries might wish to grant only change of custodianship but not change in ownership). - ✓ Establish whether change in ownership includes transfer of intellectual property rights on products and derivatives resulting from utilisation of GR (especially in case of intended commercialisation - explicit exclusion of gaining intellectual property rights or patentability on accessed GR might help to smooth negotiations. - Agree only to benefits that can realistically be delivered, both during field work and/or at any later point e.g. as part of collaborative research projects.80 - Seek agreement on benefits that support conservation of biodiversity and sustainable use of its components; - Consider that collected objects might carry GR, irrespective of the original purpose or intention under which the material was collected (e.g. soil samples, archaeological objects, drill cores); if there is a possibility that the GR will be utilised subsequently, ensure that appropriate agreements are reached with the Providing Country. - Consider GR associated with the samples collected which are outside of the focus of the proposed research project or scope of the home institution (gut contents, associated viruses or microbes), and ensure there is clarity on what can be done with them.
+Recall that the Providing Country can delete any uses to which they do not agree. - ✓ If the Use of Biological Material document is not accepted, or there is a need to specify particular uses: - Be clear for what purposes the accessed biological material will be or could be used and how genetic resources will be or could be utilised (within current technical understanding including possible internal future uses of colleagues, based on the scientific scope of your institution10). - Include as far as foreseeable and possible any potential future uses (e.g. Genome Sequencing) beyond current research interests. - Consider any external sequencing, external DNA analysis (especially NextGen Sequencing / Genomic Sequencing), sharing of raw data (e.g. cloud based DNA analysis), sharing of analysis results with external colleagues or third parties (contracted sequencing), publication of DNA sequence information and other information resulting from your utilisation of GR (e.g. Traditional Knowledge on the use of specific GR accessed). - ✓ Be clear if GR resources are exclusively accessed for non-commercial purpose or if later commercial requests (of Third Parties) need to be included in the agreement; if commercial aspects are to be included, delivery of benefits resulting from this (Third Party) commercialisation should be set out. - ✓ Establish understanding of ownership of GR that are to be accessed; PIC and MAT should allow legal acquisition of accessed biological material (some countries might wish to grant only change of custodianship but not change in ownership). - ✓ Establish whether change in ownership includes transfer of intellectual property rights on products and derivatives resulting from utilisation of GR (especially in case of intended commercialisation explicit exclusion of gaining intellectual property rights or patentability on accessed GR might help to smooth negotiations. - ✓ Agree only to benefits that can realistically be delivered, both during field work and/or at any later point e.g. as part of collaborative research projects.11 - Seek agreement on benefits that support conservation of biodiversity and sustainable use of its components; - Consider that collected objects might carry GR, irrespective of the original purpose or intention under which the material was collected (e.g. soil samples, archaeological objects, drill cores); if there is a possibility that the GR will be utilised subsequently, ensure that appropriate agreements are reached with the Providing Country.

-79) Ideally stressing any non-commercial biodiversity research, monitoring or conservation of global biodiversity, identification of invasive and potential pest species
+10) Ideally stressing any non-commercial biodiversity research, monitoring or conservation of global biodiversity, identification of invasive and potential pest species

-80) see Annex 4 for reference
+11) see Annex 4 for reference